Anthropometry: Ergonomics

-Today, ergonomics professionals apply an understanding of human factors to the design of equipment, systems and working methods to improve comfort, health, safety, and productivity.
+Ergonomics professionals apply an understanding of human factors to the design of equipment, systems and working methods to improve comfort, health, safety, and productivity.
 This includes physical ergonomics in relation to human anatomy, physiological and bio mechanical characteristics; cognitive ergonomics in relation to perception, memory, reasoning, motor response including human–computer interaction, mental workloads, decision making, skilled performance, human reliability, work stress, training, and user experiences; organizational ergonomics in relation to metrics of communication, crew resource management, work design, schedules, teamwork, participation, community, cooperative work, new work programs, virtual organizations, and telework; environmental ergonomics in relation to human metrics affected by climate, temperature, pressure, vibration, and light; visual ergonomics; and others.

 Biometrics

 Biometrics refers to the identification of humans by their characteristics or traits.
 Biometrics is used in computer science as a form of identification and access control.
 It is also used to identify individuals in groups that are under surveillance.
 Biometric identifiers are the distinctive, measurable characteristics used to label and describe individuals.
 Biometric identifiers are often categorized as physiological versus behavioral characteristics.
 Subclasses include dermatoglyphics and soft biometrics.